minhnguyen290304/Integrated-Urban-Mobility-Performance-and-Sustainability-Analytics/README.md

 Modern cities generate enormous volumes of mobility data from road traffic sensors, public transportation systems, and shared micromobility services.
 However, these transportation domains are often analyzed independently, limiting the ability of city planners and policymakers to understand the broader mobility ecosystem and make coordinated infrastructure decisions.

-This project develops an integrated urban mobility analytics framework that combines traffic operations, public transit performance, and micromobility usage across six smart cities:
+This project develops an integrated urban mobility analytics framework that combines traffic operations, public transit performance, and micromobility usage across six smart cities: Stockholm, Oslo, Copenhagen, Helsinki, Gothenburg, and Baku.

-- Stockholm
-- Oslo
-- Copenhagen
-- Helsinki
-- Gothenburg
-- Baku

 Using Microsoft SQL Server for data preparation and Power BI for business intelligence reporting, the project explores congestion patterns, transportation efficiency, mobility behavior, and sustainability outcomes to support data-driven urban planning.